waseemnaseeven/PISCINE_2022/README.md

 # PISCINE_2022
 The piscine i've made in 42 School Paris, in august 2022

-DON't COPY, LEARN
+`DON'T COPY, LEARN`

-I'm a student at 42 now, so the code i've made during the piscine isnt perfect.
+⚠️ I'm a student at 42 now, so the code i've made during the piscine isnt perfect. ⚠️

 - Shell 00 and Shell 01 during the piscine
 - i've made C00 to C09 during the piscine